Setup of cc-metric-store

 Main Section

 The main section specifies the address and port on which the server should listen (addr).
 Optionally, for HTTPS, paths to TLS cert and key files can be specified via https-cert-file and https-key-file.
 If using a privileged port (e.g., 443), you can specify user and group to drop root permissions after binding.
 The backend-url option allows connecting to cc-backend for querying job information.
+This is required to enable the dynamic memory retention in cc-metric-store.
 The REST API uses JWT token based authentication.
-The option jwt-public-key provides the Ed25519 public key to verify signed JWT tokens.
+The option jwt-public-key provides the ED25519 public key to verify signed JWT tokens.

 Metrics Section